ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

       Fixed version  : <font color="#FF8787">not fixed</font> </pre>

 This will mean I have to remove or update a few things within the container, jinja2 and ssh to say the least.
+This might mean one is in the next docker image going to have none of those issues as the offending 41 will removed.
+The 2 python ones can be removed but likely easier to just update in place.